IoTMAT 2020 2- Future of Connected Mobility, Innovations In EV & Charging Infrastructure

 Key Take Away from the Discussions:

 The panellists discussed the specific challenges and opportunities for E-mobility in India.
-These include the key barriers for adoption - high capital costs, range issues and lack of charging infrastructure.
+These include the key barriers for EV adoption - high capital costs, range issues and lack of charging infrastructure.
 However, there are certain business models such as last-mile logistics where EV adoption already makes economic sense.
 The group also assessed the importance of developing a technology-driven EV charging infrastructure and Smart Grid integration.
 With the advent of 5 G and IOT, the end to end digitization of EV charging infrastructure would be further strengthened.
 However, in the Indian context, we are very early in terms of the adoption of disruptive technologies such as 5 G.

 Financing is a critical challenge faced by entities across the value chain.
 The financiers are keenly exploring opportunities.
 However, there are still apprehensions of supporting one technology or business model that could eventually scale up in the future.
 The other challenge for large scale adoption has been the lack of consistent EV policy-related support across States in India.
 Eventually, these factors lead to a higher cost of financing compared to other markets.